What Are Circadian Rhythm Disorders?

-Circadian rhythm disorders are disruptions in a person's circadian rhythm -- a name given to the "internal body clock" that regulates the (approximately) 24-hour cycle of biological processes.
-The term circadian comes from Latin words that literally mean around the day.
-There are patterns of brain wave activity, hormone production, cell regeneration, and other biological activities linked to this 24-hour cycle.
+Circadian rhythm disorders are problems with your circadian rhythm, the "internal body clock" that keeps your biological processes in step.
+This cycle lasts about 24 hours.
+The term circadian comes from Latin words that mean “around the day.”
+Patterns of brain waves, hormone production, cell regrowth, and other activities are linked to this cycle.

 - Shift work

 - Changes in routine, such as staying up late or sleeping in

 - Medical problems including Alzheimer's or Parkinson's disease

 - Mental health problems